COMPSCI331-2021/lab-jpa/README.md

 The POM for project `lab-jpa-database` includes a dependency on the H2 library.

+#### GitHub Autograding
+After you finishes all exercises and push all source code to the Github, please ensure that `GitHub Classroom Workflow` for autograding sucessfully runs

 #### Resources

 Useful resources for H2  include the H2 website: